mdrideout/fireproof_closet/README.md

 native code for each platform.
 However, [Web does not currently work properly](https://github.com/isar/isar/issues/686).

 - Isar loads large images approximately 3x faster (7 MB in ~20ms) but the difference is negligible on smaller images under 1 MB.
+- This upgrade should be a non-breaking change since the API will remain identical, but with a higher speed database behind the scenes.

 # Implementation
 **Initialize Fireproof Closet at app startup**